puppetlabs/puppetlabs-peadm/documentation/provision.md

 ### Bolt 3 usage
 We will name the bolt project `large_ha_peadm` in this example but the project name can be anything.

 1. Install Bolt on a jumphost.
-This can be the master, or any other system. (via package)
+This can be the primary, or any other system. (via package)
 2. Run `mkdir large_ha_peadm && cd large_ha_peadm && bolt project init large_ha_peadm --modules puppetlabs-peadm`
 4. Create an inventory file with connection information.
 Example included below.
 5. Create a parameters file.
 Example included below.